kryssbm99/holbertonschool-printf/README.md

 Welcome to our first group proyect!
-Memberes are Kryss Babilonia and Angel Velazquez
+Members are Kryss Babilonia and Angel Velazquez